-Scylla III was a larger experiment,11 also operating in the highdensity regime, in which the capacitor energy was increased from 30 to 180 kJ and the coil length from its Scylla I value of 10 cm to as much as 26 cm.
-The ion and electron temperatures increased to approximately 2 keV and 500 eV, respectively.
+Scylla III was a larger experiment in which the capacitor energy was increased from 30 to 180 kJ and the coil length from its Scylla I value of 10 cm to as much as 26 cm.
+The ion and electron temperatures increased to approximately 2 keV and 500 eV respectively.
 The most important new phenomenon observed was a flute, or interchange, instability of the plasma, which was now elongated to approximate a cylinder, rather than the short ellipsoid of Scylla I.

-The generally accepted model17 of the flute instability in the low- β limit is illustrated in Fig. 7.
-Small disturbances of wavelength λ on a horizontal interface under the influence of gravitational acceleration g will grow with e-folding time, g
+The generally accepted model of the flute instability in the low- $\beta$ limit is illustrated in Fig. 7.
+Small disturbances of wavelength $\lambda$ on a horizontal interface under the influence of gravitational acceleration g will grow with e-folding time,